Do Energy Bars Give You Energy?

 When you consume an energy bar, the carbohydrates are broken down into glucose, the body’s primary energy source.
 Proteins and fats are metabolized more slowly, providing sustained energy over a more extended period.

-See also Do Builder Bars Contain Artificial Ingredients?
+See also Do Energy Bars Contain Caffeine?

 Benefits of Energy Bars